All Episodes

 Who's behind the polling?

-Who does it mean?
+Who does it matter?

 Yeah.

-This is the strangest thing I've ever heard a candidate for mayor ever want to do.
+About a quarter of those cases because he wants to take now, this is the strangest thing I've ever heard a candidate for mayor ever want to do.

-Right now, when the civilian complaint review board issues a recommendation for discipline of a police officer, of course, it eventually goes to the chief executive officer of New York, to the commander-in-chief of the New York City police department, the mayor.
+Right now, when the civilian complaint review board issues a recommendation for discipline of a police officer, of course, it eventually goes to the chief executive officer of New York, to the commander-in-chief of the New York City Police Department, the mayor.

-He decides, not a group of appointees who turn out to be left of left, of left, of left, and even with Adams, uh, they turn out to be uh they turn out to be wacky anti-police jackasses who have no appreciation of the fact that every criminal makes a complaint against the police officer that has any brains, right?
+And even with Adams, they turn out to be, they turn out to be wacky, anti-police jackasses who have no appreciation of the fact that every criminal makes a complaint against the police officer that has any brains.

 Well, not my police commissioner, that's for sure.

-He's gonna be the mayor.
+He's going to be the mayor.

 Why is he doing that?